Seed Bead Sizes and Brands

 You may be a step ahead of me here, but the next question to ask yourself is, what if I mix seed bead brands?
 Well, the answer is, it may not be pretty…or then again, it may lead to great things!

 What do I mean by that?
 Well, take a look at the next little sample I beaded.
-I made a strip of Peyote using each of my brands, beading six rows with each brand of size 11 bead (refer back to the labelled samples above, comparing the colours if you need to know which is which).
+I made a strip of Peyote using each of my brands, beading six rows with each brand of size 11 bead.
+(Refer back to the labelled samples above, comparing the colours if you need to know which is which).
 I added in the delicas just to illustrate how different they are to the other seed beads.

 However, for the curious amongst you, this knowledge can bring some positive effects.
 I recently saw someone wearing a twisted herringbone rope that had been made mixing seed beads (I’m not sure which brand) with delicas.
 The very subtle difference in the sizes gave the rope a gorgeous texture.

-If you are curious to learn more, then I urge you to conduct your own experiments – I would be interested to hear about the results, so if you make an interesting discovery, do share it in the comments.
+If you are curious to learn more, then I urge you to conduct your own experiments.
+I would be interested to hear about the results.
+So, if you make an interesting discovery, do share it in the comments.

 If you have found this post helpful, then please share it with other beaders, or feel free to link to it on your own blog or website.
 Thank you for reading!